AdobeDocs/marketo.en/help/sky/using-the-program-setup-tab.md

 ## Add Tags

-1. Under the Tags section, Click the [!UICONTROL **Attribute**] drop-down and choose a tag attribute from the available options.
+1. Under the [!UICONTROL Tags] section, Click the [!UICONTROL **Attribute**] drop-down and choose a tag attribute from the available options.

    ![Image Three](/help/sky/assets/programs/using-the-program-setup-tab/using-the-program-setup-tab-3.png)